Updated: January 20, 2022

 Step 4 of the examination process: Receive an office action

-Many inventors make a mistake of abandoning the patent application after receiving the office action without any significant response back to the examiner.
+Many inventors make the mistake of abandoning the patent application after receiving the office action without any significant response back to the examiner.
 They cut the examination process short too soon without giving the attorney a chance to advocate their position before the examiner.
 An office action is simply a written document prepared by an examiner that indicates the reasons they are rejecting the patent application.
 See Sample Nonfinal Office Action.

 Why did my application get rejected?
 Did my patent attorney make a mistake in conducting a novelty search?

 No. A majority of patent applications are initially rejected.
-A part of the reason is, in my opinion, due to the employment structure of Patent Office.
+A part of the reason is, in my opinion, due to the employment structure of the Patent Office.
 Another reason is that patent applications are usually designed to be on the broader side.
 When we receive the rejection, the claims are then narrowed to get around the prior art and hopefully convince the examiner that the claims are allowable.
 Lastly, even if you conducted a novelty search, the search is not a guarantee and not all prior art references are discovered during a novelty search.

 Common reasons for rejection of a patent application